Know the Process

 3-Day Notice to Pay or Quit

 Used when rent is past due.
 You have 3 days to pay the exact amount owed OR move out.
+The notice must state the precise amount due and how to pay.
+Common defects include: demanding fees not permitted in lease, wrong calculation, or accepting partial payment after serving notice.

 3-Day Notice to Cure or Quit